There’s A Lot To Appreciate At UMass Amherst

 Isenberg School of Management

-Isenberg is ranked the best public undergraduate business school in the Northeast according to US New & World Report.
-7200 students applied for 1000 spots this year.
+Isenberg is ranked the best public undergraduate business school in the Northeast according to US News & World Report.
+7200 students applied for 1000 spots last year.
 They offer a BBA in accounting, finance, management, marketing, and operations and systems management.
 A BS is offered in sports management and hospitality and tourism management.
 Sports management is one of the University’s most popular majors.

 Like CICS, students can be admitted directly into Isenberg from high school, invited to join a business exploratory track or apply to transfer into an Isenberg major from within or outside the university (not easy).

 The College of Engineering offers seven ABET accredited BS engineering degrees including: biomedical, electrical, mechanical, civil, industrial, computer and chemical.
 There are multiple undergraduate research opportunities as well as clubs active in national competitions such as ASME Design and Rocket Team.
 Students do not have to know what specialty they want upon enrollment.
 As a first semester freshman, they can take an introductory engineering course which provides a broad overview of each area of study before declaring a specific major by the end of freshman year.
 The College has its own makerspace and students have access to the machine room.

 About 500 students matriculate per year.
 Introductory lecture classes have 150-200 students with smaller break out discussion and supplemental instruction classes led by undergraduate and graduate teaching assistants.
 Class sizes become smaller after freshman year as students begin to specialize.
 Note there is an engineering management minor offered within Isenberg.